Top Rated Dallas Motorcycle Accident Lawyers

 Important: If you delay seeking medical treatment for your injuries the insurance company is likely to argue or suggest that your claim involves a “gap in treatment” – or period of time where you received no medical treatment.
 They often use a gap in treatment to suggest you were not really injured.

-If the police can’t figure out who was responsible for the motorcycle accident can I still recover damages for my injuries?
+If the police can’t figure out who was responsible for my motorcycle wreck can I still recover damages for my injuries?

 Yes.
 A jury could determine your version of the accident is more credible.
 Unknown witnesses might be discovered.
 An accident Reconstructionist could establish liability on the at-fault party through the use of various calculations and measurements.

-What agencies and/or organizations might have records relating to my motorcycle accident, or the at-fault driver?
+What agencies and/or organizations might have records relating to my collision, or the at-fault driver?

 Depending on the facts and circumstances of your motorcycle collision the following agencies or organizations could be in possession of various documents that could be helpful: